Quotes: Insistent Terminology

 That's what I said.
 Early:

 Yeah, but you didn't say it well.

 “Very well, Robot, if you wish to continue with this foolishness note

 ,” he said, “You have one chance.
 Fail and you will be disassembled.
 I challenge you to summon a harpy from the fourth dimension.”

 “The terms are acceptable,” I said, “But I am an android, not a robot.”

 “A first year spell?
 Henry, really,” Mistress Cassandra Starlight said.

 “Robots can't cast spells,” he said, “Science has gone too far, trying to make these things believe they can be human.
 Besides it will be amusing to watch it try to break through the barrier.
 And if by some miracle, it does, it needs a soul to break the tether binding the Harpy to its dimension.”

 We're calling it tax relief?
+Leo:

-Leo, the Patient's Bill of Rights—
+Leo, the Patient's Bill of Rights— Leo:

 Or "income enhancement".
 Toby:

 changing the name of the bill.